Rooflight Payment Terms

 Can I pick up the rooflight?

-It is possible to pick up from our storage facility in Essex for no fee.
-On order we will provide the full pick up address and dimensions of the rooflights purchased,including packaging.
+It is possible to pick up from our warehouse in Sidcup for no fee.
+On order we will provide the full pick up address and dimensions of the rooflights purchased, including packaging.
 Please take into consideration that our rooflights can be large and heavy and can be difficult to transport safely without specialist vehicles.
-We will require a your vehicle license plate to allow security enter the premises.

 Is next day delivery possible?